AriFordsham/GHCWiki/report-a-bug.md

 If someone else has already reported the bug you've found, then add yourself to the CC list for the bug.
 We will try to prioritise bugs that affect a lot of people, and the length of the CC list is how we are currently determining this.

+Use a comma or space (but not semicolon) to separate your email address from the next one.

 ## What to put in a bug report